 Microsoft Teams is best used as an internal communication tool.
 Calling, messaging, and video conferencing between team members is easy, and with the Office365 subscription, cost-effective.
 However, if you want to use MS Team’s VOIP for external calls, you need a UCaas integration.
 While VOIP is just a cloud telephone service, UCaas is an integrated communication service over the cloud that includes messaging, video conferencing, and phone calls.
 A UCaas platform allows Microsoft Teams users to use Teams both within the workplace or office and make external calls.

 As many Microsoft users know, they don’t offer managed services where you can talk to customer service or technical support person whenever you need to.
 Getting a managed UCaas service allows you to have access to support all day, every day.

 Before You Use Teams, Consider What You Have

 One of the biggest issues that companies looking for technology solutions against is what technology and services they actually need.
 Microsoft Teams launched to compete with Slack, and they added video conferencing as an alternative to Zoom.
 In the case of VOIP and UCaas integrations with MS Teams, you should first consider what services you have (in terms of phone, chatting, and video conferencing), which of those work well, and what additional technology you might need.

 There are three ways to get MS Teams.

-Using our RFP Alternative process, ProfitComm can help you not only discover those needs, but find you vendors that meet your criteria, whether that is hosted VOIP, UCaas, or managed IT solutions.
+Using our RFP Alternative process, ProfitComm can help you discover those needs and find you, vendors that meet your criteria, whether hosted VOIP, UCaas, or managed IT solutions.
 Take our quiz to see if MS Teams is the right technology for your business.
-In our next blog post, we’ll explore some of the vendors offering MS Teams integrations and their benefits.
+Our next blog post will explore some of the vendors offering MS Teams integrations and their benefits.